nikkitavr/obsidian-telegram-sync/my-bot/README.md

 Edit `src/main/resources/application.yml` or provide a path to another YAML file as the first program argument.

 ```
+telegram:
   bot:
     token: "YOUR_BOT_TOKEN"
-fs:
-  rootDir: "notes"
+    rootDirectory: "notes"
 ```

-`rootDir` is the directory where Markdown files will be created.
+`rootDirectory` is the folder where Markdown files will be created.
 Messages from each chat are stored in a subfolder named after the chat id.

 ## Run